-Before you take that leap of faith and start your business, learn everything that is there to know about it.
-You can hire the right employee for each department but being hands-on is important.
+Before you take that leap of faith and start your business, learn everything there to know about it.
+You can hire the right employee for each department, but being hands-on is essential.
 Moreover, you should be able to immediately spot potential problems and know what to do about them.
 You have to be updated with everything about the business every day.

-Hiring the right team will lead to productivity and harmonious relationships amongst employees.
-Your company culture will depend on the people you recruit for each position.
+Hiring the right team will lead to productivity and harmonious relationships among employees.
+Also, your company culture will depend on the people you recruit for each position.
 Before the recruitment process, write down a detailed job description for each position.
-List the qualifications and skills needed and the corresponding compensation and benefits that each will receive.
+List the qualifications, skills needed, and compensation and benefits each will receive.
 This will guide you in finding the right person for the job.

 Think out of the box.
 You can use proven tactics but it is good to innovate.
-Think of something that you can do in all aspects of your business that will give it a boost.
+Think of something you can do in all aspects of your business to boost it.
 Do something that has not been done before.
 Create the new normal.

 Learn to sell

 Selling is not just about a product.
 Learn to sell your service.
 Learn to sell your company to potential clients.
-Selling is hard but can be learned.
+Selling is complex but can be learned.
 Practice your pitch.
-Even if you are looking for investors, you need to sell them to your company.
+Even if you are looking for investors, you must sell them to your company.
 Knowing your business well will help you sell better.

 Patience is a virtue.
 When you employ patience, you avoid making hasty decisions.
 Before you jump into any opportunity that comes your way, take the time to think about it.
-Do the pros and cons and make a responsible decision to ensure that you will not make mistakes along the way.
+Do the pros and cons and make a responsible decision to ensure you will not make mistakes.

 Be in constant communication with your employees.
 Be their leader and listen to their thoughts and suggestions.
 They will be able to tell you what works and what doesn’t because they are the ones who do the job.
 For example, if you have a clothing store, your front liners at the store will be the ones who can tell you which stocks are selling and which ones are not.

 Clients are the most important because no clients mean no business.
-You can show your appreciation to clients by constantly reaching out to them and checking if they are being treated well.
-You can also learn from them what you need to improve on and how you can better serve them.
+You can show your appreciation to clients by constantly contacting them and checking for their treatment.
+You can also learn from them what you need to improve and how to better serve them.

 Consistency is key.
 You cannot sell a product or a service that is not consistent.
-You will lose your clients if you lower your standard of service or the quality of your products.
-Even in dealing with your employees and clients, you need to be consistent with your approach and decisions.
+Also, you will lose your clients if you lower your standard of service or the quality of your products.
+You must be consistent with your approach and decisions, even when dealing with your employees and clients.

 Rewarding your employees is a motivational tool that you can employ in the workplace.
 It increases productivity and helps in retaining your employees.
 It will inspire them to work harder and appreciate your gesture.

-Loyal clients should be rewarded as well to show how much you appreciate them.
+Loyal clients should also be rewarded to show how much you appreciate them.
 You can offer discounts, send birthday gifts, or write thank-you notes.
 Any gesture, big or small, will go a long way.

 Spend what is needed but think twice before you part with your hard-earned money.
 Maybe your office needs a new computer.
 You don’t need to buy the latest model with high-tech features.
-Get the one that will do the job and will last you for many years more.
+Get the one that will do the job and last you for many more years.
 Try to spend less without sacrificing your business.

 You are the most credible person to advertise your own company.
 If you have your own clothing label, wear the clothes you sell.
-Put the name of your company wherever you can to show people that you are proud of the business you created.
+Put your company’s name wherever you can to show people that you are proud of the business you created.